Defining Common Cloud Acronomyns: SaaS, PaaS, IaaS, DBaaS

 SaaS (Software as a Service) is a centrally hosted model that you access remotely (typically via the web but not exclusively).
 The software is usually, but not always, licenses and sold on a subscription basis.
 The software that you are using could be something like an email service that you connect to, it could be a small program that allows you to create memes or it could be a large and complex CRM (Customer Relationship Management) module allowing you to connect to all of your customers.
 The one feature that is important is that you, as the user, are not directly involved in maintaining that software.
 No upgrades, no worrying about what database is underpinning that software, no control over uptime and lack of visibility into what is going on with the software behind the scenes.
 The really powerful thing about this model is that this allows small companies access to the exact same powerful software that was previously only attainable by large organizations.
 Companies that couldn’t afford DBAs and system administrators to maintain and operate a large CRM now are able to have that luxury.
 SaaS has leveled the playing field.
 Just being able to connect and use the software allows the flexibility that was previously unheard of.
 One of the downsides that some people say about SaaS is that ‘you have no control’.
 Your data is not onsite, you can’t control the vendor’s downtime and some things may not be customizable.
 But often the benefits outweigh the negatives.
 SaaS is here to stay and so many other types of products will be turned into the SaaS model that will allow businesses large and small to focus on what they do best rather than worrying about running software programs.

 PaaS (Platform as a Service) is ‘one step down’ from SaaS.
 PaaS has also occasionally in the past called aPaaS (Application Platform as a Service).
-The cloud provider is in control of the servers, storage, database and middleware components.
+The cloud provider is in control of the servers, storage, database, and middleware components.
 The customers control the application on top.
-Depending on the cloud provider, the customer would be able to be able to manipulate the application to suit their needs and some providers even allow a variety of different customizations.
-Organizations can focus on the application and how it suits their business needs but don’t have to worry about storage, database and other components.
+Depending on the cloud provider, the customer would be able to manipulate the application to suit their needs and some providers even allow a variety of different customizations.
+Organizations can focus on the application and how it suits their business needs but don’t have to worry about storage, database, and other components.

 IaaS (Infrastructure as a Service) has been called HaaS (Hardware as a Service).
 IaaS is often one of the first cloud offerings that many companies choose.
 IaaS is a cloud offering that often mimics the infrastructure that companies are used to with their data centers.
 IaaS offerings provide the storage and operating systems but allows customers to install their own databases which they would then manage.
 It gives the customers the most control of their environments and allows them to customize anything on top of the operating systems, it does allow the cloud vendor to manage the server themselves.